NirmiteeS/sudoku-solver/README.md

 ## How to Use

-1. <b>Input Sudoku Puzzle<b>: Enter the initial numbers of the Sudoku puzzle into the grid.
+1. <b>Input Sudoku Puzzle</b>: Enter the initial numbers of the Sudoku puzzle into the grid.
 Use numbers 1-9 to represent the initial values.
 Leave blank cells for the solver to fill in.
-2. <b>Click Solve<b>: Once the initial puzzle is entered, click the "Solve" button to find the solution.
+2. <b>Click Solve</b>: Once the initial puzzle is entered, click the "Solve" button to find the solution.

 ## Technologies Used